 Great for new or experienced users looking for a challenge

 Build quality in general is superb, especially when you consider this is a folding rower.
 The Freedom Air uses a combination of magnetic (flywheel) resistance and air resistance to give you a solid workout at any level.
 Everything feels sturdy and of the best quality.
-There’s 16 levels of resistance which can be adjusted with the built in computer to give you some interesting workouts.
+There’s 16 levels of resistance that can be adjusted with the built-in computer to give you some interesting workouts.

 The on-board display is fantastic

-Verdict: There’s just too many things that this rower does that other cheaper folding rowers can’t do.
+Verdict: There are just too many things that this rower does that other cheaper folding rowers can’t do.
 It’s of course around twice the price but you get what you pay for.
 If you have the cash, you’ll find everything you need with the JTX Freedom Air 2.